IceMetalPunk/Sniders/Readme.txt

 8c) Leave the options at their defaults and click Go.
 Give it a little while to create the backup file.
 8d) Lastly, choose a place to save the backup.

+SYNCING BETWEEN COMPUTERS [ONLY NEEDED WHEN THERE ARE CHANGES]
+9) If you make a change on one computer that needs to be synced, open the Git Shell and run the following commands: cd C:\wamp\www git add --all git commit -m "Type a message here to describe your changes.
+Make sure to keep the quotes around it and no quotes inside it." git push --all

+9a) If a change has been made and you need to sync it to your computer, opwn the Git Shell and run the following commands:
+	cd C:\wamp\www
+	git fetch
+	git reset --hard origin/master

 NOTES:
 -Whenever the computer is first turned on, WAMP will open, but Firefox won't.
 Make sure to open Firefox, as that's where the system will be.